Council to vote on BETCH camping at Centennial Park

 Chaffee Housing Authority will contribute approximately $25,000 to BETCH for administrative and overhead for the program, coming out of housing and health grant funds.

-Council will hold the second reading and public review for Ordinance 2022-08, approving the Green Heart LLC major impact review for a planned development overlay and minor subdivision for 1.23 acres at 535 W. Seventh St.
+In other business, council will hear second reading and conduct a public hearing for Ordinance 2022-08, approving the Green Heart LLC major impact review for a planned development overlay and minor subdivision for 1.23 acres at 535 W. Seventh St.

-In new business, the council will hear the 2021 annual comprehensive financial report and vote on Resolution 2022-19 to establish the budget and appropriations by fund for the city operations for 2022.
+In new business, council will hear the 2021 annual comprehensive financial report and vote on Resolution 2022-19 amending a 2021 resolution establishing the budget and appropriations by fund for city operations for 2022.

 Other items on the agenda include:

-• Award the design and build contract for the new fire station.
+• Awarding the design and build contract for the new fire station.

-• Vote on a resolution to allow overnight camping at Marvin Park from July 30 through Aug.
-1 for the 2022 Ride the Rockies cycling event.
+• Voting on a resolution to allow overnight camping at Marvin Park on June 14 for the Ride the Rockies cycling event.

-The council will also hear reports from staff, the treasurer and the city attorney.
+Council will also hear reports from staff, city treasurer and city attorney.

 (0) comments